When Does The Bible Say To Fast

 Purposes of Fasting

-The Bible reveals several key purposes for fasting, each reflecting a different aspect of the human relationship with God:
+Here's the thing about the Bible reveals several key purposes for fasting, each reflecting a different aspect of the human relationship with God:

 1. Repentance: Fasting is often used as a way to express remorse for sins and to seek God's forgiveness.
 By humbling oneself through fasting, one demonstrates a sincere desire to turn away from wrongdoing and return to God.